-Earlier known as Narasinga Perumal Kovil, it was built in 1850s when a group of leaders from the Hindu community purchased a piece of plot from East India Company to convert it into a shrine to Lord Vishnu.
+Earlier known as Narasinga Perumal Kovil, the temple was built in the 1850s when a group of leaders from the Hindu community purchased a piece of a plot from the East India Company to convert it into a shrine dedicated to Lord Vishnu.
 The temple and its precincts came under the control of Mohammedan Hindu Endowments Board in the early 1900s.
-Later, the board took initiative for the renovation of temple that had only a main hall and pond.
+Later, the board took initiative for the renovation of the temple that had only a main hall and pond.

-As such, it was done up under the supervision of a wealthy merchant, Mr. P Govindasamy Pillai and officially opened in 1965 by the then president of the country, Enche Yusoff Bin Ishak.
+As such, it was done up under the supervision of a wealthy merchant, Mr P Govindasamy Pillai, and officially opened in 1965 by the then president of the country, Enche Yusoff Bin Ishak.
 In 1993, it was registered as a society.
-Declared as a national monument in 1978, Sri Srinivasa Perumal Temple is now one of the most significant attractions.
+Declared as a national monument in 1978, Sri Srinivasa Perumal Temple is now one of Singapore’s most significant attractions.

 Above all, Sri Srinivasa Perumal Temple is the venue for Thaipusam – a festival to honour Lord Murugan.
 It falls on the Tamil lunar month that corresponds to late January or early February.
 During the festival, devotees lead a procession to Layan Sithi Vinayagar Temple, piercing their cheeks or tongues with metal skewers and attaching a kavadi decked with peacock feathers to their bodies.

 Sri Srinivasa Perumal Temple

-- Address: 397 Serangoon Road, Singapore 218123
+- Location: 397 Serangoon Road, Singapore 218123, Singapore

 - Tel: +65 6298 5771